slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create corpus of documents

 Now that we have our labeled dataset, we will create a corpus of documents.
-We'll start by taking the first 5 rows of the dataset, which will each represent a PubMed article.
-The selection will contain a mix of diabetic and non-diabetic patients.
-From each document, a random number of words will be selected.
+We'll take the first 3 sentences of each document (100 PubMed articles).
+From eac, a random number of words will be selected.
 The result is:

-Next, we will need to define the class labels.
-As this is a classification task,

 ## Convert text to integers